hileez/node-pyrunner-quick-start/doc/en.md

 ## DOM

-Electron integrates nodejs environment, so node-pyrunner can be used in the electron, and nodejs shares window object with the electron so node-pyrunner can change DOM by run JavaScript.
+Electron integrates nodejs environment, so node-pyrunner can be used in the electron, and nodejs shares window object with the electron, node-pyrunner can change DOM by run JavaScript.